 Four IP addresses are reserved on the head network for auto recovery operations.
 For clusters being installed for the first time, these tend to be low numbers as they are reserved before any service nodes or rack leader controllers (RLCs) are discovered.
-For systems being upgraded from previous SMC for SGI ICE X releases, the allocated IP addresses are allocated the first boot after the upgrade and would tend to have higher numbers.
+When you upgrade the Tempo software, the allocated IP addresses are allocated the first boot after the upgrade and tend to have higher numbers.